Classical and Quantum Mechanics via Lie algebras

 The behavior required in the following discussion for a classical or a statistical instrument guarantees \bfi{reproducibility} of measurements, a basic requirement of natural sciences, in the sense that systems prepared in the same state will behave alike when measured.
 Here `alike' is interpreteted for classical instruments in the deterministic sense of `approximately equal within the specified accuracy', and for statistical instruments in the sense of `reproducing in the long run approximately the same probabilities and mean values'.

-When measuring classical or quantum systems that are \bfi{macroscopic}, i.e., large enough to be described sufficiently well to be described by the methods of statistical mechanics, one measures more or less accurately extensive or intensive variables of the system and one obtains essentially deterministic results.
-A \bfi{classical instrument} is a measuring instrument which measures such deterministic values within some margin of accuracy.
-Note that this gives an operational meaning to the term {\em classical}, although every classical instument is, of course, a quantum mechanical many-particle system when modelled in full detail.
+When measuring classical or quantum systems that are \bfi{macroscopic}, i.e., large enough to be described sufficiently well by the methods of statistical mechanics, one measures more or less accurately extensive or intensive variables of the system and one obtains essentially deterministic results.
+A \bfi{classical instrument} is a measuring instrument that measures such deterministic values within some known margin of accuracy.
+Note that this gives an operational meaning to the term {\em classical}, although every classical instrument is, of course, a quantum mechanical many-particle system when modelled in full detail.
 Whether a particular instrument behaves classically can in principle be found out by an analysis of the measurement process considered as a many-particle system, although the calculations can be done in practice only under simplifying assumptions.